Chart Color Schemes

 Darling Heights was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Darling Heights, surveyed in 2016, had a higher cultural diversity than most local areas, with 29.4% of its residents born overseas and 26.5% speaking languages other than English at home.
-Christianity was the predominant religion, making up 52.7% of the population.
-The 'Other' religious category comprised 4.7%, higher than the Rest of Qld average of 2.2%.
+Darling Heights has a higher cultural diversity than most local markets, with 29.4% of its population born overseas and 26.5% speaking a language other than English at home.
+Christianity is the predominant religion in Darling Heights, comprising 52.7% of the population.
+The category 'Other' is overrepresented in Darling Heights, making up 4.7% compared to the regional average of 2.2%.

 Frequently Asked Questions - Diversity